Code-Institute-Submissions/what_film/README.md

 <h3><a id="user-content-learning-resources" class="anchor" aria-hidden="true" href="#learning-resources"></a>Learning Resources</h3>
 <ul>
 <li>
-<p>I have learnt so much from this project from start to finish, and has definetly changed my developing skills for the better, here some resources that helped me along the way:</p>
+<p>I have learnt so much from this project from start to finish, broadening my knowledge on both front and backend development.
+I found using python extremely interesting and also combining multiple technologies such as databases and Flask.
+Here are some resources that helped me along the way:</p>
 </li>
 <li>
 <p><a href="https://codeinstitute.net/" rel="nofollow">Code Institute</a>.</p>